ngine-io/ansible-role-hcloud/README.md

 Ensure a volume is created and attached to the server:

-> HINT: use the special variable `inventory_hostname_short` as prefix to see which volume is attached to which server.
+> HINT: Use the special variable `inventory_hostname_short` as prefix to easily identify which volume is attached to which server.

 ```yaml
 hcloud__server_volumes: